calmm-js/partial.lenses.validation/README.md

 #### <a id="V-choose"></a> [≡](#contents) [▶](https://calmm-js.github.io/partial.lenses.validation/index.html#V-choose) [`V.choose((value, index) => rule) ~> rule`](#V-choose) <small><sup>v0.3.0</sup></small>

-`V.choose` is given a function that gets the current focus and then must return rules to be used on the focus.
+`V.choose(fn)` is given a function that gets the current focus and then must return rules to be used on the focus.
 This allows rules to depend on the data and allows rules that examine multiple parts of the data.

 For example: